 Rendang Sapi Padang (How To Make Real Deal Indonesian Beef Rendang)

 Ingredients to grind into paste:

 - 5 shallots peeled

-- 1- inch turmeric root or about 3 tsp ground turmeric powder peeled
+- 10 gr turmeric root peeled, or about 3 tsp ground turmeric powder

-- 1 1/2 inches galangal root or 4 tsp of galangal powder peeled
+- 25 gr galangal root peeled, or 4 tsp of galangal powder

 - 1 Tbsp coconut sugar of use brown sugar

-When the sauce has reduced and you have nice looking orange-color oil left, stir in the grated coconut and sugar and stir to mix.
-Add the boiled potatoes in and stir to make sure the sauce is coating the potatoes too.
+- Add the fried potatoes in and stir to make sure the sauce is coating the potatoes too.
 Turn off the heat.
-Discard of the stems and leaves.
 The rendang tastes even better the day after.